Choosing Between a 30-Year Mortgage and a 15-Year Mortgage

 Your income, cash flow, and personal financial goals will factor into which choice makes the most sense for you.

 Home equity is the difference between your home's current market value and any debt against the property, such as a mortgage.
 The more you pay down that debt, the greater your equity.
 It's a financial asset you can leverage to borrow money or pay for retirement expenses in the future.
 The higher principle payments and lower interest charges on a 15-year home loan allow your equity to build up faster.
-With a 30-year loan, you're paying off the balance at a slower rate while the interest costs keep growing, so it takes longer to build equity in your home.
+With a 30-year loan, you're paying off the balance at a slower rate with initial payments consisting mostly of interest, so it takes longer to build equity in your home.

 Which Loan to Choose